vodorok/Eclipse-example-project-for-Tycho/README.md

 mvn jetty:run (you should start in the background.)

 ```
-_wait for the site to generate and the server to start._
+_Wait for the site to generate and the server to start.
+After the first successful build, the non OSGi dependencies got included in my local .m2 repo._

 __Then__